-Incorrect installation of the TABS-6 Advanced MC module system can result in impaired ABS & TRSP system functions.
-It is the responsibility of the enduser to ensure that the TABS-6 Advanced MC module system has been installed correctly and tested as per the Bendix recommended installation guidelines and system drawings.
+Incorrect installation of the TABS-6 Advanced module system can result in impaired ABS & TRSP system functions.
+It is the responsibility of the end-user to ensure that the TABS-6 Advanced module system has been installed correctly and tested as per the Bendix recommended installation guidelines and system drawings.

-Prior to performing service to the TABS-6 Advanced MC module, always perform the following steps:
+Prior to performing service to the TABS-6 Advanced module, always perform the following steps:

 - 1. Follow all industry safe maintenance practices including those on page 2 of this document. - Ideally, before removing the module, use Bendix[®] ACom[®] diagnostic software to save the configuration to the desktop.
 (After the module has been replaced, the technician can restore the previous configuration settings.) - 3.
 Turn the power off. - 4.
 Drain the air pressure from all reservoirs. - 5.
 Remove as much contamination as possible prior to disconnecting electrical connections and air hoses. - 6.
-Note the TABS-6 Advanced MC module's mounting position on the vehicle.
+Note the TABS-6 Advanced module's mounting position on the vehicle.

-REMOVING THE TABS-6 ADVANCED MC MODULE
+REMOVING THE TABS-6 ADVANCED MODULE

-- 1. Open the end covers by sliding the locking tabs to the left.
-If the module is to be reinstalled, retain the covers. - 2.
-Disconnect the 7-pin ECU connector, the 12-pin auxiliary/diagnostic harness (if present) and the two to four 2-pin wheel speed sensor connectors, depending on the configuration. - 3.
-Mark for reinstallation and then remove all air hoses connected to the TABS-6 Advanced MC module. - 4.
-Remove the TABS-6 Advanced MC module from the vehicle by removing the mounting fasteners.
+- 1. Open the end cover by sliding the locking tab to the left.
+If the module is to be reinstalled, retain the cover. - 2.
+Disconnect the 18-pin ECU connector and the two 2-pin wheel speed sensor connectors. - 3.
+Mark for reinstallation and then remove all air hoses connected to the TABS-6 Advanced module. - Remove the Advanced module from the vehicle by removing the mounting fasteners or by rotating the entire assembly counterclockwise from the tank mount.